chaochaowong/domainCalling/ReadMe.md

 You need the _csaw_, _edgeR_ and _ChIPseeker_ packages.
 A TxDb and a compatible org.xx.db package for annotation.

 # Using _csawDomainCalling()_
 This function uses window-based counting method provided by the _csaw_ package.
-It first counts the reads overlapping with a sliding window.
-The second step is to filter out uninteresting windows in which the abounance of the non-background samples is lower then 3 fold change to the backgroud or does not exceed the threshold.
-Finally, the retained windows are merged with neighbors within certain perimeters.
-The merged regions is the potential bind regions of the protein.
+It first counts reads overlapping with a sliding window from non-background and background (if there is any) samples.
+Secondly it filters out uninteresting windows if the average abounance of the non-background samples is (1) lower then 3 fold change to the backgroud or (2) does not exceed the threshold.
+Finally, the retained windows are merged with neighbors within designated perimeters.
+The merged regions is the potential binding regions of the protein.

-## Sample Information _domainCalling::getSampleInfo()_
+## Sample Information domainCalling::getSampleInfo()
+Providing a data.frame (or DataFrame) containing two columns named `sample_name`, `file_bam`, and `spike_bam` the user can use getSampleInfo() to find information from the bam files including fragment size, library size, spike-in counts, single-ended or pair-ended.
+These inforamtion is needed to run csawDomainCalling().

+Need to add an example here

-## Spike factor _domainCalling:::addSpikeFactor()_
+## Spike factor domainCalling:::getSpikeNormFactor()
+The package provides a tool to estimate the normalization factor using spike-in sequence data.

+Need to add an example here

 ## Workflow
+Need to add a workflow here